zmiguel/docker-compose/README.md

 ----|----
-Traefik | Reverse proxy for all other services portainer | Web interface to manage your docker containers pi-hole | Network-wide ad blocker duplicati | Backup manager samba | Share folder in the home network watchtower | Automatic docker container updates adminer | Web interface to manage your databases wireguard | VPN do securely connect to your home network outside of your home
+Traefik | Reverse proxy for all other services portainer | Web interface to manage your docker containers adguard | Network-wide ad blocker duplicati | Backup manager samba | Share folder in the home network watchtower | Automatic docker container updates adminer | Web interface to manage your databases wg-easy | VPN do securely connect to your home network outside of your home syncthing | sync data between devices languagetool | gramarly, but better

 ### Metrics Stack
 Everyone loves graphs and stats from their server